🚚 Free delivery in France from %currency%%amount% of purchase

 Chemical composition

-Chemically speaking, gum arabic is composed of 95% complex polysaccharides (arabinose, galactose, rhamnose, glucuronic acid) and contains 1 to 2% protein.
+Chemically, gum arabic is composed of 95% of polysaccharide complexes (arabinose, galactose, rhamnose, glucuronic acid) and contains 1 to 2% protein.
 It is this composition that gives it its remarkable functional properties:

-It acts as a thickener, emulsifier and stabilizer .
+It acts as a thickener , emulsifier and stabilizer natural

-According to the Codex Alimentarius, only gums produced by Acacia senegal and Acacia seyal can officially be called "gum arabic."
+According to the Codex Alimentarius, only gums produced from Acacia senegal and Acacia seyal may be called “gum arabic.”
 Hard gum (or kitir) from Acacia senegal is the most sought-after and highest quality.
-Crumbly gum (or talha) from Acacia seyal is of lower quality and is often sold in powder form.
+Crumbly gum (or talha) from Acacia seyal is of inferior quality and is often sold in powder form.

 Origins: Gum arabic from Mauritania, the white gold of the Sahel

 The history of gum arabic dates back to ancient times.
-The Egyptians already knew it as "kami" and used it as early as the Third Dynasty (around 2650 BC) for bandaging mummies and making ointments.
-Its name "gum arabic" comes from the Arab traders who played a central role in its distribution across the trans-Saharan trade routes.
+The Egyptians already knew it as “kami” and used it as early as the Third Dynasty (around 2650 B.C.) for mummy bandages and the manufacture of ointments.
+Its name “Arabic” comes from Arab traders who played a central role in its distribution along trans-Saharan trade routes.

 Mauritania, historical cradle

-Mauritania occupies a special place in the history of gum arabic.
-The country was once the world's second largest exporter, with an average annual production of 5,700 tons between the 1960s and 1970s.
-However, production has fallen dramatically to around 500 tons per year today, due to droughts in the 1970s and 1980s, deforestation, and rural exodus.
+Mauritania holds a special place in the history of gum arabic.
+The country was once the world's second-largest exporter , with an average annual production of 5,700 tons between the 1960s and 1970s.
+However, production has fallen dramatically to about 500 tons per year today, due to the droughts of the 1970s and 1980s, deforestation, and rural exodus.

-As early as the 17th century, Mauritanian gum arabic became a major export product to Europe.
-In the 18th century, a veritable " gum war " broke out, allowing France to obtain a monopoly on its trade on the West African coast.
+As early as the 17th century, Mauritanian gum arabic became a major export to Europe.
+In the 18th century, a veritable “ gum war ” broke out, allowing France to secure a monopoly on its trade along the West African coast.
 This conflict illustrates just how coveted this natural resin was.

 A crucial ecological and social role

-Acacia trees that produce gum arabic are essential for combating desertification in the arid areas of southern Mauritania.
-These trees stabilize the soil, help maintain biodiversity, and provide a sustainable source of income for rural populations.
+Producers of gum arabic acacia trees are essential for combating desertification in the arid regions of southern Mauritania.
+These trees stabilize the soil, help preserve biodiversity, and provide a sustainable source of income for rural communities.

 Collection is a vital economic activity for vulnerable communities.
 Women play an important role in this sector, accounting for around 10% of collectors in some regions.
 Projects such as the West Africa Competitiveness Support Program (PACAO) and support from the World Bank aim to revive this sector and promote green growth in Mauritania.